varabyte/kobweb/README.md

 events in real-time, especially situations where you want your client to be continuously directed what to do by the server via events, API streams are a great choice.

+> [!NOTE]
-***NOTE:** You can also search online about REST vs WebSockets, as these are the technologies that API routes and API streams are implemented with.
-Any discussions about them should apply here as well.*
+> You can also search online about REST vs WebSockets, as these are the technologies that API routes and API streams are
+> implemented with.
+Any discussions about them should apply here as well.

 ### Markdown